 Adopt-A-Horse, Inc., A Non-Profit Organization

-Zorrow IS An Advocate for Victims of Child Sex Crimes
+Dennis Horion aka Zorrow IS An Advocate for Victims of Child Sex Crimes.

-Adopt-A-Horse helps horses and victims of child sex crimes.
+Adopt-A-Horse helps horses, dogs, and victims of child sex crimes.

 Adopt-A-Horse, Inc., A Non-Profit Organization

-Adopt-A-Horse helps horses and victims of child sex crimes.
+Adopt-A-Horse helps horses, dogs, and victims of child sex crimes.

 Adopt-A-Horse has been operating as a rape crisis program since August 2003.
 The horses provide cover for rape victims and their families seeking justice for their sexual assault as a child.
 People seeking our support come to a facility that has offered horses for victims of crime from the start.
 We have offered riding time to the general public to pay for the horse's upkeep.
 No one knows if a visitor is a riding client or a survivor seeking justice or emotional support.
 Our horses and staff have entertained over 7,000 paying clients since 2003.